fqantonio/GoingInductive/README.md

 # CONCLUSION

-The conclusions presented here focus more on the less reliable and stable sample: all sample from both schools with school effect included.
+The conclusions presented here focus more on the less reliable sample because it as different schools from diferent regions and different students grades: all sample from both schools with school effect included.
 So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **Learning Transfer**, **academic results** with a huge impact on **lab practice**, except for the **Social Skills** [^readme-4] and RANK 1 students.

 However, there are **risks and concerns** to be accommodated during the process, namely:
 1. for the student less adapted (RANK 1) to the school system;